dashroad/snap-to-road-challenge/README.md

 Your task is to use the Google Maps Road API [Snap to Roads](https://developers.google.com/maps/documentation/roads/snap) feature to display trip on Google Maps that fits smoothly to roads.

-Below is an example of a trip that does not fit smoothly into road:
+Below is an example of a trip that does not fit smoothly into roads:

 ![Alt text](maps/raw_data_mapped.png?raw=true "Raw trip data drawn")